ibm-cloud-docs/account/acct-getstart-tutorial.md

 1. Click **Create account**.
 1. Confirm your account by clicking the link in the confirmation email that's sent to your provided email address.

-See [Account types](/docs/account?topic=account-accounts) to compare and choose an account type.

-### Personal use availability
+#### Personal use availability
 {: #signup-personalaccts}

-The following table shows the countries where personal use of our platform that is not related to business, trade, craft, or professional purposes are not supported
+The following table shows the countries where the personal use of our platform not related to business, trade, craft, or professional purposes is not supported.

 | Country |
 |---------|